lyndskg/black-scholes-cpp/README.md

 > - Use `brew install googletest` to install to your device via Homebrew.
 - The `Threads` package to handle threading-related functionality.
 > - Use `brew install --cask threads` to install to your device via Homebrew.
+- Be able to build, run, and debug using `CMake` of version `3.27` or higher.

 &nbsp;